tuanlvo293/The-Effects-of-Data-Imputation-on-Covariance-and-Inverse-Covariance-Matrix-Estimation/README.md

 This repository contains scripts to reproduce the experiment results in the paper:

-"The Effects of Data Imputation on Covariance and Inverse Covariance Matrix Estimation", published in IEEE Access
+"The Effects of Data Imputation on Covariance and Inverse Covariance Matrix Estimation," published in the journal IEEE Access
 # Preparation
 ## Libraries
 Install required Python packages: